willgeary/Wayfinder3D/README.md

 # Wayfinder3D

-An application for comparing estimated travel times and directions in 3D.
+An application for comparing estimated travel times and directions on a 3D map.

 Built with Python, CesiumJS and Google Maps API.

 ## Setup